-ONDA’s Restoration and Stewardship Work
+ONDA’s Restoration Work

-Over the last two decades, ONDA has engaged volunteers in projects to plant thousands of trees, restore dozens of miles of streams, decommission old roads, and remove enough barbed wire to stretch from one end of Oregon to the other.
+Over the last two decades, ONDA has engaged volunteers in projects to plant thousands of trees, restore dozens of miles of streams, decommission old roads and remove enough barbed wire to stretch from one end of Oregon to the other.

 watch